tursilion/sector/readme.md

 as a square around the ship - so mark off only 90 degree and 45 degree lines, and draw the box.
 Further, the sub will not venture within 5 units of the edge of the map.
-2) Set source and speed, and Move ship.
+2) Set course and speed, and Move ship.
 Do not collide with other ships, if you do, you will be knocked to a random location and course.
 3) Press range again.
 The sub has not moved, so use the new range to update your chart and eliminate impossible positions.